Most Expensive NES Games: 10 Rare Titles Worth Money

-✅ Late releases like Little Samson, Panic Restaurant, and Power Blade 2 were hurt by poor marketing and low print runs
+• Late releases like Little Samson, Panic Restaurant, and Power Blade 2 had poor marketing and small print runs.

-✅ Condition matters — scratched labels, cracks, or cleaning damage can significantly lower a game’s value
+• Condition matters.
+Scratched labels, cracks, or cleaning damage can greatly lower a game’s value.

-In this NES rarity guide, we’re covering only licensed retail releases, focusing on loose cartridges (no CIB or sealed pricing).
-We’re also skipping:
+In this NES rarity guide, we focus only on licensed retail releases and loose cartridges (not CIB or sealed prices).
+We’re also leaving out:

 • Unlicensed third-party games

-• The ultra-rare Nintendo World Championships carts (check out our article here)
+• The ultra-rare Nintendo World Championships carts (check out Blog About The Nintendo World Championships)

 The Table of Contents